 Where else can I buy tickets for events at the Staatsoper?

 - Bayerische Staatsoper Box Office (Marstallplatz 5)

-Private ticket kiosks: Süddeutsche Zeitung Tickets (Ticketbox ServiceZentrum at Fürstenfelder Str.
+Independent ticket vendors: Süddeutsche Zeitung Tickets (Ticketbox ServiceZentrum at Fürstenfelder Str.
 7), ZKV Zentraler Karten Vorverkauf (Marienplatz/UG or Stachus/2.
 UG).
-It is not possible to buy discount tickets at the private ticket kiosks.
+It is not possible to buy discount tickets at the independent ticket vendors.

 Is it possible to buy tickets to closed performances?

 Even at closed performances it’s possible to buy remaining available tickets at the Evening Box Office.

 Reservations sent via email will be treated as written orders.
 They will receive either a confirmation or rejection of their order after the processing period has begun.

 Reserve your tickets on the website - it’s easy!
 Depending on whether the online and counter ticket sales have started for that performance yet or not, you will be taken to respective form by clicking on the “Ticket” link.
 You’ll be taken to either to

 - the electronic booking form, which will be processed in the same way as a letter, fax or email (but much easier and quicker to fill out).
 Or